henry2004y/vlasiator_manual/menu2.md

 ```

 * `project`: type of problems to solve (options?)
+  * In the git repository under the projects directory you can find the available projects.
+Some are old and may be unsupported.
+Projects may support custom options (e.g defining the dipole field for the Magnetosphere project)
 * `propagate_field`: field solver on/off
 * `propagate_vlasov_acceleration`: acceleration on/off
 * `propagate_vlasov_translation`: translation on/off
 * `dynamic_timestep`: 0 or 1 to have static or dynamic dt
 * `ParticlePopulations`: ion species name, this is arbitrary and is prepended to all the options relevant to that population.
+Can be repeated to initialize multiple ion species.

 ### Grid